d0sse/macFox-theme/README.md

     browser.theme.native-theme
     ```

-3. Go to the following url address about:support
+3. Go to the following url address `about:support`.
-4. Find "Profile Folder" section in the "Application Basics" list and copy the path (defined below as `$path`)
+4. Find "Profile Folder" section in the "Application Basics" list and copy the path (defined below as `$path`).
 5. Open `terminal.app` and type:

     ```bash